 The practice had a good safety record.

 There were comprehensive risk assessments in relation to safety issues.
-The practice monitored and reviewed incidents.
+The practice had systems to monitor and review incidents.
 This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.